 Here’s the kitchen of our first RV, an ’02 Fleetwood Bounder Diesel.
 To the left is our apartment-size dishwasher.

-While it’s very water efficient, we’ve only ever used it when we’ve been parked at a full hook-up site.
-We use it all the time when we’re hooked up for longer stays.
-For us, it really adds to our RV’s home-like feel.
+When we upgraded to our Mountain Aire, we selected the factory option for the Fisher-Paykel single DishDrawer in the spot where an RV oven would’ve been.
+While it was very water-efficient, we only used it when we were parked at a full-hookup site.
+We used it all the time when we were hooked up for longer stays.
+For us, it really added to our RV’s home-like feel.

 So, the answer to whether an RV dishwasher is indispensable or a waste of water depends on your style of RVing.
 How (and how long) do you travel?
 And how do you want to wash your dishes?
 If you find washing dishes by hand a particularly annoying task, having a dishwasher can be a real treat.